-The Royal College of Ophthalmologists will again sponsor a Prize Examination for Undergraduates, to be held on Wednesday 8 March 2023 at 2:30pm.
+The Royal College of Ophthalmologists will again sponsor a Prize Examination for Undergraduates.
+This will be held on Wednesday 18 September 2024 at 2:30pm.
 The exam will be delivered online, to the candidate in their own home, whilst monitored by a live exam proctor via webcam.
+The exam is offered to any medical student worldwide, who will need to apply via their medical school.

 Candidates are strongly recommended to read the: